 On-site testing is available to prove actual production results.
 Please contact us for more information.

-Apply many different types of seasonings such as ranch, bacon ranch, salt and pepper, parmesan and pepper, buffalo flavored, BBQ, cinnamon, churro flavored, salt and vinegar, sweet and salty, and wasabi.
+Apply many different types of seasonings such as ranch, bacon ranch, salt and pepper, parmesan and pepper, buffalo flavored, BBQ, cinnamon, churro flavored, salt and vinegar, sweet and salty, dill pickle, and wasabi.
 These types of custom seasonings can be applied to nuts, seeds, popcorn, cheese, chips, and other snack food products.

 An American-based snack food producer selected a continuous flow seasoning system for use at their nut processing facility to increase the production rate of seasoned nut and seed products.
 This new system increases production, while allowing for flexibility in production rates needed for different types of nuts and custom seasoning combinations.
 Included in this system is an electrostatic coating technology for both liquid and dry seasonings to ensure an evenly coated finished product.

 For the initial test, raw cashews were unloaded from a bulk bag unloading station into a volumetric vibratory pan feeder.
 This type of feeder has an adjustable feed rate controller that can be manually adjusted to increase or decrease the discharge rate of the raw nuts or seeds into the enrobing drum (also called a tumbler, tumbling drum, seasoning drum, or coating drum).

 A continuous flighted enrobing drum with a 24” diameter gently turns the cashews, while dill pickle seasoning is applied.
 The continuous flighting of the drum allows for an effective but gentle tumbling of the nuts or seeds.
 A variable speed drive is supplied to control the rotating speed of the drum for flexibility with different snack food products.